Several homeless following Wismar fire - Guyana Chronicle

 AT least five persons are now homeless after their Lot 468 Canvas City, Wismar, Linden home was gutted by fire on Friday evening.

-Three families resided at the home and were left with nothing but the clothing on their backs since they had little time to save anything.
+Three families resided at the house and were left with nothing but the clothing on their backs, since they had little time to save anything.

-Chybye McDonald related that she secured her apartment and went to a bingo with her son while Hackett noted that around 19:00hrs on Friday, she went out with some friends.
+Chybye McDonald related that she secured her apartment and went to a bingo game with her son, while Hackett noted that around 19:00hrs on Friday, she went out with some friends.
 According to the latter, she was with her friends when she received news that her apartment was on fire.

 This is the second fire to occur in the mining town since the break of the new year.